Shaheer02/Personal_Site_HTML_CSS/README.md

-## This is a personal website I made solely to learn and practice HTML
+## This is an extension of the HTML - Personal Website Repo, except also using CSS.